Al12rs/smallLinearSolverBatched/README.md

 `srun --nodes=1 --ntasks-per-node=1 --cpus-per-task=1 --mem=6G --time=3 --partition=gll_usr_gpuprod --gres=gpu:kepler:1  nvprof --export-profile timeline.prof -f --profile-from-start off --cpu-profiling off  ./gpulinearsolversmallbatched 16 1000 1`

 Which will export the profiling data to ./timeline.prof which can be imported into Visual Profile.
-Visual profile can import the file even if running on a windows machine (use scp to get the file).
+Visual Profile can import the file even if it is running on a Windows machine (use scp to get the file).

 ## Code structure and configurations